Exclusivity principle, Ramsey theory, and $n$-cycle PR boxes: Cycle scenarios

 \subsection{The $n$-cycle PR boxes}

-For the purpose of this work, we are interested in the non-classical vertices of the no-disturbance polytopes of $n$-cycle scenarios ($n \geq 4$).
-These turn out to be a natural generalisation of the PR box correlation from the CHSH scenario ($n = 4$), and we therefore refer to them as $n$-cycle PR boxes.
+For the purpose of this work, we are interested in the non-classical vertices of the no-disturbance polytopes of $n$-cycle scenarios.
+These turn out to be a natural generalization of the PR box correlation from the CHSH scenario ($n = 4$), and we therefore refer to them as $n$-cycle PR boxes.
 The $n$-cycle PR boxes are described as follows (recall that a correlation consists of a probability distribution over the joint outcomes for each context): \begin{enumerate}

-\item For each context ${A_i,A_{i\oplus1}}$, the joint outcomes $(a_i,a_{i\oplus1})$ in the support of the respective probability distribution satisfy either $a_i \cdot a_{i \oplus 1 } = 1$ or $a_i \cdot a_{i \oplus 1 } = -1$, where $a_i$ denotes the outcome of measurement $A_i$.
+\item For each context $\{A_i,A_{i\oplus1}\}$, the joint outcomes $(a_i,a_{i\oplus1})$ in the support of the respective probability distribution satisfy either $a_i \cdot a_{i \oplus 1 } = 1$ or $a_i \cdot a_{i \oplus 1 } = -1$, where $a_i$ denotes the outcome of measurement $A_i$.
 In other words, for any given context, the only permissible joint outcomes are either the correlated pairs $\{++,--\}$ or the anti-correlated pairs $\{+-,-+\}$.

-\item For each context, the probability distribution is uniform: each of the two permissible joint outcome occurs with the same probability, $\sfrac{1}{2}$ \footnote{Such uniform probabilities are actually forced upon us by no-disturbance once the support of the distributions is fixed (by the other two conditions).
-The fact that the possibilistic support fixes the values of the probabilities uniquely is actually a feature of any extremal correlation \cite{abramsky2016possibilities}.}.
+\item For each context, the probability distribution is uniform: each of the two permissible joint outcomes occurs with the same probability, $\sfrac{1}{2}$ \footnote{Such uniform probabilities are actually forced upon us by no-disturbance once the support of the distributions is fixed (by the other two items).
+The fact that the possibilistic support fixes the values of the probabilities uniquely is actually a feature of any extremal correlation in any scenario \cite{abramsky2016possibilities}.}.

 \item The choices between correlation and anti-correlation for each context obey a global constraint: the number of contexts exhibiting anti-correlated outcomes ($a_i \cdot a_{i\oplus 1} = -1$) is odd.
 Consequently, when $n$ is even, an odd number of contexts exhibit correlated outcomes, while when $n$ is odd, an even number of contexts exhibit correlated outcomes. \end{enumerate}